AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/remind-approvers-submitted-approvals.md

 product-area: projects
 navigation-topic: approvals
 title: Remind approvers about submitted approvals
-description: You can remind approvers about pending approvals for the following objects:
+description: You can remind approvers about pending approvals for the following objects - EDIT ME.
 ---

 # Remind approvers about submitted approvals